mum0n/model_size/docs/size_structured_model_snowcrab.md

 ## 1. A model-based based approach to reduce bias due to non-random sampling

 A **size-frequency distribution** of some **system** of interest is usually obtained from the observation of body size measurements (e.g., weight, length, carapace width) at various locations ("space") and times (seasonal, inter-annual).
 To represent the overall size distribution these observations must be summarized in some manner.
-If the samples are derived from a truly random sample from such a "space-time-size" domain, then the usual approach of simply aggregating counts by size-intervals is sufficient to obtain a picture of the size frequency distribution.
+If the samples are derived from a truly random sample from a "space-time-size" domain, then the usual approach of simply aggregating counts by size-intervals is sufficient to obtain a picture of the size frequency distribution.
 This is because these samples are **representative** and each observation has an equal amount of influence or weight in representing the system; this is usually called "independently and identically distributed"  or *iid* but also called "exchangeability" in that information content from one individual is the same as that of another, under the context of the sampling structure.

 In dealing with the abundance of organisms across space, time and size, that is, to make them comparable across factors that can bias our estimate of abundance, means that we need to address **habitat** variability issues.
 By **habitat**, we mean that organisms have metabolic, physiological and behavioural preferences and limits in the environmental and ecosystem conditions they can or cannot inhabit, in the sense of XXXX (19XX).
 Variations in habitat result in differential growth, reproduction and movement, rendering a naive random sampling assumption, potentially invalid.
+In the epidemiological literature, this has come to be called (Bayesian) "post-stratification" (see [Stan documentation](https://mc-stan.org/docs/stan-users-guide/poststratification.html) and [Wikipedia](https://en.wikipedia.org/wiki/Multilevel_regression_with_poststratification) for further introduction).

-To belabour then point, for example, animals can, due to metabolic constraints and behavioural traits (aggregation/clustering/schooling), demonstrate ontogenetic (size and age-based) shifts in such habitat preferences which ultimately results in observed/sampled data with bias due to certain environments not being observable due to sampling not accounting for this underlying structure that is not random.
+To belabour the point, animals can, due to metabolic constraints and behavioural traits (aggregation/clustering/schooling), demonstrate ontogenetic (size and age-based) shifts in such habitat preferences which ultimately results in observed/sampled data with bias due to certain environments not being observable due to sampling not accounting for this underlying structure that is not random.
 Further, imperfect sampling methods such as:

   - nets not able to access rocky, heterogenous, or deep environments
   - not able to access areas of high currents or rapid changes in bathymetry (cliffs and rocky protuberances)